Whole House Repiping: Cost, Process & Signs You Need It

 Can I stay in my home during repiping?

 Yes, in most cases homeowners can remain in their home throughout the repiping project.
-Plumbers typically restore water each evening after work hours, so you'll have normal access from approximately 5–6 PM through the following morning.
+Plumbers typically restore water each evening after work hours, so you'll have normal access from approximately 5 or 6 PM through the following morning.
 The main inconvenience is noise and dust from wall access work.
 Having multiple bathrooms helps, and stocking bottled water for drinking during work hours is advisable.
-Only in rare cases involving extremely complex projects might temporary relocation be recommended.

-Standard homeowners insurance generally does not cover the cost of repiping itself, as it's considered a maintenance or wear-and-tear issue rather than sudden accidental damage.
-However, if pipe failure causes water damage to your home's structure or belongings, that resulting damage may be covered depending on your policy.
-Some insurers may even require repiping (particularly polybutylene pipe replacement) as a condition of maintaining coverage.
+Standard homeowners insurance generally does not cover the cost of repiping itself, since it's considered a maintenance or wear-and-tear issue rather than sudden accidental damage.
+However, if a pipe failure causes water damage to your home's structure or belongings, that resulting damage may be covered depending on your policy.
+In 2026, many insurers actively flag homes with galvanized or polybutylene pipes and may refuse to renew coverage until the home is repiped.
 Always check your policy and consult your insurer before starting a major plumbing project.

 Find Trusted & Licensed Plumbers in Ohio